Your Attention Coach

 What Does Boredom Feel Like?

-Boredom, part of life with ADHD, is ‘a transient state of consciousness’ just as attention is a state of consciousness in the moment.
-Boredom is diabolical for families in summertime and even vacations have a boredom factor (talk to my children).
+Boredom, part of life with ADHD, is a transient state of consciousness just as attention is a state of consciousness at the moment.
+Boredom is diabolical for families in the summertime and even vacations have a boredom factor (talk to my children).
 Do you remember the sense of boredom that made your mind feel numb?
 The boredom of summer TV?
-Swimming, popsicles, promises of a vacation, trips to the library, and the endless neighborhood games were factors of my 1960’s summers.
-I was ‘sent outside’ to play and to find my stimulation which fortunately, was safe enough.
+Swimming, popsicles, promises of a vacation, trips to the library, and the endless neighborhood games were factors of my 1960s summers.
+I was ‘sent outside’ to play and to find my stimulation which, fortunately, was safe enough.

-The statements to follow can be answered using a 7-point scale —
+The statements to follow can be answered using a 1-7-point scale:

 ’1′ (highly disagree), to ’4′ (neutral), to ’7′ (highly agree).